mtth/azkaban/README.rst

 Job options
 -----------

-The :code:`Job` is a light wrapper which allows the creation of :code:`.job` files using python dictionaries.
+The :code:`Job` class is a light wrapper which allows the creation of :code:`.job` files using python dictionaries.

 It also provides a convenient way to handle options shared across multiple
-jobs: the :code:`Job` constructor can take in multiple options dictionaries.
-The last definition of an option (i.e. later in the arguments) will take precedence over earlier ones.
+jobs: the constructor can take in multiple options dictionaries and the last definition of an option (i.e. later in the arguments) will take precedence over earlier ones.

 We can use this to efficiently share default options among jobs, for example: